Auto A/C & Heating Services

 Coolant System Flush

-A car's coolant system transfers excess heat from one part of the engine and finally loses it through the radiator fins.
-With time, the coolant becomes old and dirty.
-The old coolant will negatively impact the system's performance.
-To make sure the system is working effectively, consider having a regular coolant system flush.
-A coolant flush is basic maintenance for your car's cooling system.
-Call 812-339-9898 or visit AutoChoice Service Center in Bloomington, IN 47403 for all your coolant system flush and fill needs.
+A car's coolant system transfers excess heat from one part of the engine and dissipates it through the radiator fins.
+As time goes on, the coolant can become old and contaminated, negatively impacting the system's performance.
+To maintain optimal system function, consider regular coolant system flushes as part of your vehicle's cooling system maintenance.

 Summerize Your Vehicle

-It's important to prepare your car for the perils of summer - heat, dust, traffic jams - which increase the likelihood of a breakdown.
-At AutoChoice Service Center in Bloomington, our technicians can perform the necessary preventive maintenance to get your car ready for summer.
-These are some of the recommended services:
+Getting your car ready for the challenges of summer, including heat, dust, and traffic congestion, can significantly reduce the risk of breakdowns.
+At AutoChoice Service Center in Bloomington, our technicians are equipped to perform essential preventive maintenance to ensure your car is summer-ready.
+Here are some recommended services:

 Winterize Your Vehicle

-Winter weather can be harsh on you and on your vehicle.
-Trust the technicians at AutoChoice Service Center to get your car ready for the winter.
-These are some of the recommended services:
+Winter weather can be harsh on both you and your vehicle.
+You can trust the skilled technicians at AutoChoice Service Center to prepare your car for the challenges of winter.
+Here are some recommended services:

 - Check the battery